Updated 2/1/2025

 If you’ll be receiving a tax refund this year, contact your Working Credit Counselor to find out how best to use the money to improve your credit score.
 In the meantime, below are some thoughts to get you started!

-2. Pay down revolving debt.
-Paying down your credit card debt to under 30% or lower of your available credit card limit (individually for each card and collectively across all cards) will have a significant impact on your credit score.
+2. Pay down credit card debt.
+Paying down your credit card debt to under 30% or lower of your credit card limit (individually for each card and collectively across all cards) will have a significant impact on your credit score.
 People with the highest credit scores tend to have credit utilization between 6-10% on their revolving credit accounts.
 While that’s a great goal to aim for, start with paying down what you can, no matter how small that amount may seem at first.
 Small wins can add up to big ones over time.

 3. Take out a Credit Builder Loan.
 If you have no credit history, a limited credit history, or need to rebuild credit after financial hardship such as bankruptcy, foreclosure, or identity theft, to name a few examples, a Credit Builder loan might be the right tool for you!
 Unlike a traditional personal loan, credit builder loans don’t give you the money upfront.
 Instead, the lender holds the loan amount in a bank account.
 Each month, you make your loan payment and the lender reports your payment history to the credit bureaus, which helps you build credit history.
 Once you pay off the loan amount, the money inside the account comes back to you, minus any interest charged on the loan.
 In other words, these loans give you the opportunity to put some money away for savings while you build your credit.
 If you have trouble gaining access to other credit products or want to build credit while you build some savings, a credit builder loan could be the right option for you.
 At Working Credit, we may be able to help you access a credit builder loan product through a nonprofit Community Development Financial Institution like Justine PETERSEN, or you may wish to explore options with a credit union, like Self-Help, or a national financial technology company like Self Inc.